1Hive/grants/1hive-nest-grant.md

 Success reward:
 > _Possible incentive rewards for successful completion of the project delivering all the Deliverables on time_
 > **Up to 30,000 ANT, given out when all deliverables are ready.**

+Funding: 150k DAI
+- $25k for each Aragon App
+- $25k for the DAO demo, deployment template, and developer hub

+Success Reward:
+- $30k ANT

 <br>